ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

     name: app-config
 ```

 3. Use the Explorer to open the `app.js` file.
+The path to this file is `cc201/labs/Scaling Applications and using Services/`.
 Find the line that says, `res.send('Hello world from ' + hostname + '!')`.
-Edit this line to look like the following:
+Edit this line to look like the following
 ```
 res.send(process.env.MESSAGE)
 ```
-This indicates that requests to the app will return the environment variable `MESSAGE`.
+Make sure to save the file when you're done.
+This change indicates that requests to the app will return the environment variable `MESSAGE`.

 4. Build and push a new image that contains your new application code.
 ```